 |About the Contributor(s)||Erin Healy

 Erin Healy is the bestselling coauthor of Burn and Kiss (with Ted Dekker) and an award-winning editor for many bestselling authors.
-She owns WordWright Editorial Services, a consulting firm specializing in fiction book development.
-She is a member of American Christian Fiction Writers and Academy of Christian Editors.
-Her novels include such thrilling stories as Never Let You Go, The Baker’s Wife, and Stranger Things.
+She is a member of ACFW and Academy of Christian Editors.
+Her novels include such thrilling stories as Never Let You Go, The Baker’s Wife, Stranger Things, and Motherless.
 She and her family live in Colorado.
+Facebook: erinhealybooks Twitter: @erinhealybooks

 |Release Date||Aug 7, 2012|